Psychology Program in Cape Town

 Requirements

-• If you want to get involved you need to have a minimum BA undergraduate degree in Psychology (NQF7).
-If you have done a 4th year “Honours degree” in Psychology (NQF8) or a Masters degree (NQF9), this may improve your chances of being accepted on the Psychology program.
+• If you want to get involved, you need to be at a minimum in your third year of a BA undergraduate degree in Psychology (NQF7).
+If you have done a 4th year “Honours degree” in Psychology (NQF8) or a Masters degree (NQF9), this may widen your scope of practice within the volunteer position, but please note unless you are registered with the HPCSA, you will still be volunteering not working as a professional.
+If you are looking for a South African Accredited Psychology Internship, please consult the HPCSA website.

 • Strong social skills